madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 # Convolutional Neural Network from Scratch
+Check out the Live App @ http://madhav.pythonanywhere.com/

 Implementation of Convolutional Neural Networks on MNIST dataset.

 Achieved an **accuracy score of 97%** on MNIST dataset.

-Check out the Live App @ http://madhav.pythonanywhere.com/

 An **Optical and Handwritten digit recogniser**.
-A Convolution Neural Network trained over MNIST data set.

 A **Deep learning Model** made from scratch with only numpy.
 No other libraries/frameworks were used.